 Second Sex was published by Columbia University Press in 2001,

-and she is currently finishing up a new book called How to Do
+and she has just published a new book called How to Do Things

-Sunday NYT crossword puzzle, listening to all things rock and
+crossword puzzle, running hither and yon, and listening to all

 Ph.D., Harvard University